 Below is a table of past workshops which have been run over the past few years at the Society's library at 80 Summerhouse Drive.

-If you have been unable to attend one of these past workshops and would like to see it run again (or something similar), then please contact Pam Goddard (Workshop Coordinator) via the email link provided below.
+If you have been unable to attend one of these past workshops and would like to see it run again (or something similar), then please contact the Workshop Coordinator via the email link provided below.

 Leave a message at the Society library should you attend in person on a Wednesday, Please include your name and contact details with any requests.